 Why

-RAP is the recommended ABAP application model for S/4HANA and BTP where you design business objects, behaviors, and service exposures in a metadata-driven way.
+RAP is the recommended ABAP application model for S/4HANA and BTP where you design business objects, behaviors, and expose service in a metadata-driven way.

 What to learn